MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-1722-rpc-server-unavailable.md

 Additional Troubleshooting:

-If the above don't provide a solution to the 1722, then you can use the following Diagnostic logging to gather more information:
+If the above don't provide a solution to the 1722, use the following Diagnostic logging to gather more information:

 > Windows Server 2003 SP2 computers logs extended RPC Server info in NTDS Replication events 1960, 1961, 1962 and 1963.
 > Crank up NTDS Diagnostic logging